Graduate degrees: DPT; MA in physical rehabilitation science; PhD in physical rehabilitation science

 Graduate Programs of Study

 The department has state-of-the-art independent research laboratories and is well equipped for classroom and laboratory instruction and innovative research.
-The department's state-of-the-art research facilities include the Movement and Rehabilitation Laboratory and a spinal cord research laboratory at University Hospitals & Clinics, the Human Movement Control/Performance Laboratory, the Neurobiology of Pain Laboratory, the Neuromuscular Biomechanics Laboratory, the Human Integrative and Cardiovascular Physiology Laboratory, the Applied Neuroplasticity Laboratory, the Human Performance and Clinical Outcomes Laboratory, and the Orthopaedic Gait Analysis Laboratory.
+The department's state-of-the-art research facilities include the Movement and Rehabilitation Laboratory and a spinal cord research laboratory at University Hospitals & Clinics, the Human Movement Control/Performance Laboratory, the Neurobiology of Pain Laboratory, the Neuromuscular Biomechanics Laboratory, the Human Integrative and Cardiovascular Physiology Laboratory, the Applied Neuroplasticity Laboratory, the Human Performance and Clinical Outcomes Laboratory, and the Movement, Imaging, and Rehabilitation Laboratory.

 Physical Therapy and Rehabilitation Science Courses